dontworryjohn/aws-bootcamp-cruddur-2023/journal/week6.md

 Since the file env does not pass the value of the env var, there is additional implementation that needs to be done.

-create a file generate-env under the aws-bootcamp-cruddur-2023/bin/backend
+create a file generate-env-gitpod under the aws-bootcamp-cruddur-2023/bin/backend

 and paste the following code
 ```